 Last Updated on

-Gamcheon Culture Village is one of the top things to do in Busan.
-It’s a colorful village built into a mountainside with a history just as colorful.
+Gamcheon Culture Village is one of the top Busan attractioins.
+Considered a little Santorini, or the Santorini of Korea, Gamcheon is a colorful village built into a mountainside.
 Here’s what to expect at Busan’s Gamcheon.

-When we were researching things to do in Busan and found Gamcheon Culture Village I immediately wanted to visit.
+When we were researching Busan attractions and found Gamcheon Culture Village I immediately wanted to visit.
 It’s unique, it’s colorful, it’s artistic, it’s walkable… basically everything we look for.
-Read on to learn the history of this cool place, how to get there, what to do, and whether it lived up to our expectations!

 Gamcheon Culture Village has been labeled the “Santorini of Korea” or the “Machu Picchu of Korea” due to the colorful houses built around the foothills of Saha-gu mountain.
 The village portrays a colorful, vibrant view from higher points of Busan which rivals those neighborhoods around the world.